fhswf/shem/design.md

   - backdoor introduced into SHEM (by an innocent-looking pull request or by taking over a developer account)
   - manipulating data on publicly accessible platforms such as energy prices
   - provoking situations in which intentional behavior backfires (e.g., triggering failure detection in many SHEM instances)
+  - providing an external module which interrupts the operation of the whole system or even breaks out of its container

-[This section needs to be expanded: systematically list attack vectors and analyze them in more depth, and also identify safety risks.]
+[This section could be expanded by systematically listing attack vectors and analyzing them in more depth.
+It should also identify safety risks.]

 ### Failure and Manipulation Detection
 - **Internal failures**: The system continously checks for signs of internal failure.
 If failures within the home energy system are detected, failsafe behavior for the affected parts is triggered (see below).
 Possible failures include